'Up to 9% of deaths in London caused by air pollution'

 The Mayor's office said the report was overly simplistic and alarmist.

-London is among the worst in Europe for air pollution.'Interesting reading'
+London is among the worst in Europe for air pollution.

 The paper, Air Pollution in London, produced by the Assembly's Health and Environment Committee, reports 8.3% of deaths in Westminster are attributable to man-made airborne particles.